KevinArmbruster/AutoML-Information-Needs/README.md

 It can help to think of a specific past project of yours.
 Try to remember the stages from start to finish along the [ML Pipeline](ML%20Pipeline%20Overview.md).
 Which goals did you persue in each stage or in general?
 Did you iterate over certain stages?
 Which decisions did you take?
 Which information was necessary to take a further step?

 There are no wrong answers!
-We are very interested in your experiences, what you have learned so far, when you apply this knowledge and how it has payed off for you.
+We are very interested in your personal experiences, what you have learned so far, when you apply this knowledge and how it has payed off for you.
-If you are unsure where to write down certain information feel free to write it to the seemingly most appropriate point, do not skip it if it feels important.
+If you are unsure where to write down certain information feel free to write it to the seemingly most appropriate point — do not skip it if it feels important.

 ## Commit your Patterns